 To compare answers across multiple jurisdictions, visit the Patents, trade marks, copyright and designs Country Q&A tool.

-A literary, dramatic, musical or artistic work or any other aesthetic creation.
+Literary, dramatic, musical or artistic works or any other aesthetic creations.

-A scheme, rule or method for performing a mental act, playing a game or doing business.
+Schemes, rules or methods for performing a mental act, playing a game or doing business.

 The presentation of information.

 Inventions that would be generally expected to encourage offensive or immoral behaviour.

 Any variety of animal or plant or any essentially biological process for the production of animals or plants, that is not a micro-biological process or the product of such a process.

 Methods of diagnosis or treatment by surgery or therapy of the human or animal body.